vijayshanker2/Cowin-app/Readme.md

 Messages are sent using a trial Twilio account.
 Set TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN as environment variables.
+Edit the script to add the twilio registered phone numbers.

 This script has an infinite loop that will run and check for availability of vaccines.